-For minor accidents, it’s fine to work with the insurance company and to negotiate a settlement on your own (and save the legal fees), but for more serious accidents, we strongly recommend that you consult with an personal injury attorney before accepting a settlement.
+For minor accidents, it’s fine to work with the insurance company and to negotiate a settlement on your own (and save the legal fees), but for more serious accidents, we strongly recommend that you consult with an personal injury attorney in Bangor before accepting a settlement.

 HOW MUCH DOES A PERSONAL INJURY ATTORNEY CHARGE?

 Just the word “lawyer” sounds expensive, doesn’t it?
 When we think of lawyers, we tend to think of expensive suits, foreign cars and fancy glass office suites— and the high hourly billing rates needed to pay for all that stuff.

 So now that you’re injured, unemployed and have mounting bills, how can you possibly afford to hire a lawyer?

 The Contingent Fee Agreement

 While corporations and insurance companies can afford to pay their lawyers hundreds of dollars an hour, most average people cannot afford that.
 So, our legal system came up with a way to enable regular people to gain access to civil lawyers without having to incur these oppressive hourly rates.